 Out-of-network providers cost you the most money.
 Your plan reimburses out-of-network providers at a lower rate than network providers, and out-of-network providers may balance bill you.
 This means that the provider may bill you for charges above the allowed amount, which is known as balance billing.

 Some providers, who work in a network facility may not be network providers.
 To ensure that you receive the highest benefit level, confirm the network status of the provider and facility before you receive services by visiting Find a doctor or call UMP Customer Service.

 Our plans offer coverage nationally and internationally.

-When you're traveling in the U.S. and need care, you can find a preferred or network provider by:
+When you're traveling in the U.S. and need care, you can find a network provider by: